vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Laptop

 My daily driver is an Apple MacBook M4 Pro 16-inch.
-It is powerful enough for demanding tasks and great to take on the go.
+It is powerful enough for demanding tasks and still great to take on the go.
 MacBooks consistently outperform Windows laptops on both performance and battery life.

 <a href="images/macbook.jpg">